 Quality of life and other types of PROs are now frequently included as endpoints in cancer clinical trials.
 However, assessing PROs requires making a number of challenging decisions with regard to, for example, data collection, appropriate timing of assessment, adequate statistical analysis as well as outcome interpretation.
 Inadequate or poorly designed and reported PROs investigations in the context of RCTs, can mislead clinical decision making as it hampers a clear appraisal of the validity of the outcomes.
 Cancer patients, physicians and health policy makers should rely on the most solid evidence to make informed decisions.
 Therefore, providing the scientific community with high quality data in this area is of paramount importance.

-The PROMOTION Registry was thus developed to be a source of information to possibly answer a number of research questions revolving around the use and the added value of PROs assessment in cancer clinical trials.
-Several collaborations are now ongoing with a number of Universities and research groups dedicated to quality of life and PRO research in oncology and we welcome proposals for collaborations in this area.
+The PROMOTION Registry was thus developed to be a source of information to possibly answer a number of research questions revolving around the use and the added value of PROs assessment in cancer research.

 Emeritus Senior Staff Scientist/Group Leader, Division of Psychosocial Research & Epidemiology, The Netherlands Cancer Institute and Emeritus Professor, Department of Clinical Psychology, The University of Amsterdam, The Netherlands.